-Good borscht should be slightly thicker, so you can adjust liquid amount or simmer a little longer for the liquid to evaporate a bit.
-Cabbage adds a lot of the thickness to the soup.
+Good borscht should be slightly thicker, so you can adjust the liquid amount or simmer a little longer for the liquid to evaporate a bit.
+The cabbage adds a lot of the thickness to the soup.

-Caloric Information: 1712 in whole pot or 204 calories per 2 cup serving.
+Caloric Information: 1712 in a whole pot or 204 calories per 2 cup serving.